-The RT8813D is a multi-phase synchronous Buck PWM controller with integrated drivers which is optimized for high-performance graphic microprocessor and computer applications.
+The RT8815A is a 2/1 phase synchronous Buck PWM controller with integrated drivers which is optimized for high performance graphic microprocessor and computer applications.
 A COT (Constant-On-Time) PWM controller and two MOSFET drivers with internal bootstrap diodes are integrated so that the external circuit can be easily designed and the number of component is reduced.